 Drops has several different plans.
 Their free plan allows you to choose one language and practice for 5 minutes every 10 hours.
 For me, this was the most useful option, as anything beyond 5 minutes became tedious.

 However, a monthly or yearly plan provides more options, including unlocking each subcategory and the option for longer practice sessions.
+It could be useful if you only want to dive in and out of certain subtopics.

 A monthly subscription costs $9.99, a yearly subscription is $69.99, and a lifetime subscription is $159.99.
 However, if you log in often, you’re eligible for discounts.